 Learning the diagnostic art from a book or video is simply impossible, and intensive training with a master of art, practice, and experience is very important.

 After diagnosis, the Thai healer will treat the patient to either stimulate or soothe the particular organs or other bodily systems; various Thai Massage techniques are applied to do this, notably to manipulate the Sen Energy lines.
 Techniques used are for instance pressure, acupressure, rocking, lifts, stretches, chiropractics, and so on.
 Obviously, the sort of treatment will also depend on the individual healer and his or her specialty in either spiritual healing, massage, herbs, or nutrition.

 Mind that ultimately a Thai therapist will always try to understand what imbalances manifest themselves in the client.
 Thai Massage treatments will address these imbalances aiming to re-balance the body and energy system.
 As said before, the therapist will often work and manipulate the Sib Sen Energy lines because those are – according to the traditional Thai Healing system – intimately connected to certain organs and other bodily systems influencing their functions.

 But – to not give you only a one-sided idea – there are many local healers in Thailand who have never even heard of ‘Sen Meridians’ or ‘Sen Energy Lines’ or if they have, never use them deliberately, and still do excellent healing work.
 Talent, lineage, training, intuition, and years of experience still play a very important role in the Thai Traditional Medicine realm.

-Tagged: Thai Massage Concepts, Thai Medicine, Topic Thai Traditional Medicine
+Tagged: Blended Techniques, Thai Massage Concepts, Thai Massage Techniques, Thai Medicine, Topic Thai Massage Techniques, Topic Thai Traditional Medicine